 Drunken-Hearted Man is not one of Johnson's most notable songs.
 It's good, but not as great as the songs mentioned above.
 Peter Guralnick [Searching For Robert Johnson] says that it is clearly derivative of Lonnie Johnson, who was another very strong influence on Robert Johnson, and that it exhibits not much originality.
 I chose it because Johnson's singing of "it would mean" in the first line of take 1 jumped out at me as being so noticeably microtonal in what originally sounded like a 12-equal context in the rest of the vocal (and which turned out to be very microtonal after all).
 Johnson's greatest songs are permeated with even more striking microtonal inflection.

 I have analyzed this first verse below, utilizing my JustMusic prime-factor notation.
 The other verses are somewhat different, but not much, and what I give here acts as a template or theme, upon which the other verses are variations, differing in their degree of similarity, mainly as a result of reflecting the meaning of the words.
 This is Johnson's standard procedure in all his songs.

 It should be noted that in this song there is not much pitch-bending in the guitar part -- in fact, the slide is used mainly just to slide across a few frets, giving a 12-equal glissando.
-Thus, the guitar provides a strongly 12-equal-tempered background behind the largely just-intonation vocal part.
+Thus, the guitar provides a strong 12ed2 background behind the largely just-intonation vocal part.

-Here is my interpretation, accurate to the best of my ability (susceptible to further correction), of the rational values sung by Johnson in the first verse of take 1:
+Here is my interpretation, accurate to the best of my ability (susceptible to further correction), of the ratios of the notes sung by Johnson in the first verse of take 1 of Drunken Hearted Man:

 (+ and - values above the staff give deviation, in cents, from the 12ed2 notes used as the basis for the staff-notation)

 Here are the rational pitches of Johnson's vocal portrayed on a tonal lattice diagram: